 On near-future Earth (2197 AD and after): The Metamorphosis of Earth.
 On mid-future Earth (15,000 AD or so): An Adventure in Futurity.
 On far-future Earth: Phoenix.
 (The Zothique stories are also set on a far-future Earth but they are fantasy, not sf.)
-There is also a marvellous description of the mountain country near Smith's home town in the transdimensional tale, The City of the Singing Flame.
+There is also a first-rate evocation of the mountain country near Smith's home town in the transdimensional visionary masterpiece, The City of the Singing Flame.

 The Moon: See the lunar CLUFFs from Ascharia and Sadastor.

 On Mars: Vulthoom, The Vaults of Yoh-Vombis, The Dweller in the Gulf, Seedling of Mars.
 (The first three of these stories are set on the same Mars - that of the Aihais and their predecessors the Yorhis.
 The fourth tale, presenting an alternative evolutionary scenario in which plant life came to dominate, is not connected to that series.)
 Also there is the four-page fragment of an unfinished tale, Mnemoka.
 See also the Martian CLUFF from Ascharia (Mars being "Mhuth" in Lemurian).